simoneboscolo99/5K_JFS/README.md

     dotnet run

-### Render mode
+### Render mode 🌄

-You can create your own images throug this mode: it reads an external file describing the scene to render.
-[Here][5] you can easily learn how to write such a file.
-In order to use the render mode, you can go to the 5K_JFS/5K_JFS directory and run the following command
+You can create your own images throug this mode: it reads an input file describing the scene to render and then creates the image, using ray tracing.
+[Here][5] you can easily learn how to write an input file. <br/>
+In order to use the render mode, you can go to the `5K_JFS/5K_JFS` directory and run the following command

     dotnet run -- render [arguments] [options]

-The only argument for the render command is the path of the input file describing the scene.
-The user can find here some examples of input files.
-To view all the possible options just run
+The only required argument for the render command is the path of the input file describing the scene.
+[Here](https://github.com/simoneboscolo99/5K_JFS/tree/readme/5K_JFS/Examples) you can take a look at some examples  of input files. <br/>
+Feel free to explore all the possible options and to use the most suitable for you

     dotnet run -- render -?

-All available shapes are explaind in details.
+All available shapes are explaind in details in the input file [tutorial][5].

-### Demo mode
+### Demo mode 👿

+To run the application and visualize a simple image, use the following command

     dotnet run -- demo [options]

-some words
+To view all the possible options you can run

     dotnet run -- demo -?

+It is also possible to vary the angle of the camera (option -a) in order to obtain an animation like the one shown.
+For further informations see this file.
+In order to create the animation [ffmpeg](https://ffmpeg.org) must be installed.

-### Convert mode
+### Convert mode 🔄
-🔄

 If you are looking for a way to convert a `.pfm` file into an LDR file this is the mode for you.
 Just run the command